SSNE: Effective Node Representation for Link Prediction in Sparse Networks

 \subsection{Link prediction in real networks}

-Herein, we first examine the performance of link prediction method based on SSNE, and compare the proposed method with several mainstream methods based on structural similarity index and graph embedding, such as CN, AA, RA, RWR and DeepWalk.
-More other methods are shown in the following summary of experimental result.
+Herein, we first examine the link prediction method's performance based on SSNE and compare the proposed method with several mainstream methods based on structural similarity indexes and graph embeddings, such as CN, AA, RA, RWR, and DeepWalk.
+More other methods are shown in the following summary of the experimental result.
 AUC is used to evaluate the link prediction performance of these methods.
-The order $h$ and dimension $d$ are considered as the adjustable parameters, which regulate the link prediction method based on SSNE.
-Because the full dimension $n$ is different from each network, $d$ is dependent on $n$, \emph{i.e.}, $d=p \times n$.
+The order $h$ and dimension $d$ are considered adjustable parameters, which regulate the link prediction method based on SSNE.
+Because the full dimension $n$ is different from each network, $d$ is dependent on $n$, \emph{i.e.}, $d=p \cdot n$ for $p \in (0,1) $.
 Note that $p$ is an alternative parameter of $d$ that indicates the proportion of dimension reduction to network size. \textbf{Figure 2} presents the performance comparison of different link prediction methods for six real networks.
 It suggests that except the Yeast, the link prediction method based on SSNE (short of $SSNE(h,p)$) behaves better than these mainstream methods.

-More concretely, as shown in \textbf{Figure 2}, it is found that in these network with relatively large average degree (e.g., \textbf{Brain}, \textbf{Yeast}), the link prediction performance of the proposed method is similar to that of method based on DeepWalk, and both of them do not significantly outperform other methods based on structural similarity index.
+More concretely, as shown in \textbf{Figure 2}, it is found that in these networks with the relatively large average degree (e.g., \textbf{Brain}, \textbf{Yeast}), the link prediction performance of the proposed method is similar to that of the method based on DeepWalk.
+Both of them do not significantly outperform other methods based on the structural similarity index.
 However, when the average degree is relatively small (e.g., \textbf{Road}, \textbf{Twitter}, \textbf{Power}), the proposed method performs the best.
-Thus, we think that the proposed method is more suitable to solve the link prediction problem of sparse network.
-Note that such observation will be further verified by the artificial networks in the following subsection.
+Thus, we think that the proposed method is more suitable to solve the link prediction problem of sparse networks.
+Note that the artificial networks will further verify such observation in the following subsection.